 The U.S. Department of Justice has stated that criminals can retrieve credit cards and loan pre-approvals and attempt to activate the cards without your knowledge.
 Furthermore, if your mail is delivered to an address where others can readily access it, criminals and identity thieves can easily intercept and redirect your mail to a different location.

 With this in mind, shredding and destroying pre-approved offers is just as vital as the responsible disposal of bank statements and other sensitive information.
 If you want to reduce your risk of identity theft even further, you can opt-out of pre-approval offers.
-Depending on the financial institution, there are options to either opt-out for five years or opt-out permanently.
+Depending on the financial institution, there are options to either opt-out for five years or opt out permanently.

 5. Destroy Any E-Junk

-E-junk is electronics that are nearing the end of their product life, such as computers, phones, tablets, and other common products consumers use daily.
+E-junks are electronics that are nearing the end of their product life, such as computers, phones, tablets, and other common products consumers use daily.

-When the time comes to upgrade and depart with older models, you need to properly recycle or dispose your old electronics.
+When the time comes to upgrade and depart with older models, you need to properly recycle or dispose of your old electronics.
 Make sure they are wiped of any information that could be deemed sensitive before sending it to be recycled or throwing it in the dumpster.

 But, it is not as easy as just deleting a file.
 This is because when files are deleted, the links to reconstruct the file are disposed of.
-What is not disposed of is information from the deleted file, which will stay on your computer until someone overwrites them.
+What is not disposed of is information from the deleted file, which will stay on your computer until someone overwrites it.
 Until they are overwritten, thieves can recover them using a data recovery program.

 These files that you thought no longer existed can contain website passwords to bank and credit card accounts, prescription and medical information, and even old tax returns stored and sitting dormant in forgotten folders.
 A clever identity thief can easily retrieve this information and exploit it, using it to gain financially.

 If this is something you are worried about, there are ways you can ensure your hard drive is completely wiped.
 You do this by installing a program from your computer manufacturer that will transfer all your data onto your new device.
-Alternatively, if you want to make sure everything is gone, you can consult a trusted and licensed expert to assess your device and ensure it is clean and safe to be discarded.
+Alternatively, if you want to make sure everything is gone, you can consult a trusted and licensed expert to assess your device and ensure it is clean and safe to discard.